SEGUC17/git-rekt-se/README.md

 3. Create a MongoDB title `gitrekt_db`.
 4. Create `.env` file with the following constants:
     - `PORT`, The port number to run the project.
+    - `HTTPS_PORT`, The port number to run the project with SSL.
     - `JWT_KEY_CLIENT`, The secret key used to sign Client JWT Tokens.
     - `JWT_KEY_BUSSINES`, The secret key used to sign Business JWT Tokens.
     - `JWT_KEY_ADMINISTRATOR`, The secret key used to sign Admin JWT Tokens.